FreshKernel/kraft-sync/admin/README.md

 and has a rate limit.
 To make the process easier, we already included a default `API_KEY` and the option to override it.

 When possible, consider using alternatives such as [Modrinth](https://www.modrinth.com/) for downloading mods in your
 Minecraft launcher as this will make the process easier and faster with fewer errors as it doesn't require sending any requests using the **network**.

 Some launchers store the download URL from the **Modrinth** provider, even if the mod is downloaded from Curse Forge.
 If a mod is not available on Modrinth, the launcher may only store the Curse Forge project and file ID.
 In such cases, the application retrieves the necessary information by sending a GET request as described earlier.

+## 🛠️ Script Installer

+You can use this application to install/uninstall the sync script to any instance to the supported Minecraft launchers, you can start the application, go to `Installer` tab, follow the instructions and once done, you can launch the game, and you will have the script installed.